 (1) Whichever come first (at the first occurrence) (2) Operations to be performed in accordance with user and maintenance manual for your engine.
 For all technical information specific to your engine, refer to the user and maintenance manual.
-(3) Operation to be perform in accordance with the manufacturer user and maintenance manual (4) The mechanical injection engines T6.420TDI - T6.300 - T6.280 et Z6.300 are not concerned.
-(5) The V8 engines T8V320 - T8V350 et T8V370 are not concerned.
+(3) Operation to be perform in accordance with the manufacturer user and maintenance manual.
+(4) Operation is a performed in accordance with the manufacturer user and maintenance manual.
+(5) We engines T8V320 - T8V350 and T8V370 are not concerned